kopetri/GLEngine/README.md

 * In GLEngine :
     * Hold the right mouse button to use the camera and its features
-    * Toggle between solid and wireframe rendering using the F11/F12 buttons
     * Toggle between the different buffers using the 1-5 buttons

 Dependencies (included)